Benge, Washington: History

+Post Office

+The Benge post office was established November 19, 1909 by Mrs. Helena Zornes.

+The Post Office was located in the back of the Benge Store most of its life.
+Official United States Postal Service Postal Bulletin archives confirm the operational timeline of the Benge post office, noting that Mrs. M. Harriet W. Chadbourne was the last officially appointed postmaster as of August 15, 1967.
+The standalone post office was subsequently discontinued on November 17, 1997 upon her retirement and sale of the store and transitioned into a Community Post Office until 2004 before officially converting into a Place Name in 2006 under the Ritzville Post Office.
+The Post Office was discontinued on June 29, 2004 due to lack of finding a postmaster to continue the station.

+Benge Family

 Frank & Mary Crouch Benge and daughters came to Adams County in 1892.
 They had lived on the current site of Benge for 15 years when the Spokane, Portland and Seattle Railway surveyed the rail line to pass right through their ranch house.
 The Benges were paid $5,000 to move their house.
 They built an 11-room house with the rock excavated from a nearby rail cut.
 The house became a boarding house and served as a community center for a number of years.